 The Instagram algorithm is always changing.
 Is your brand staying ahead of it?

-Understanding how the algorithm actually works is something that any social media marketer or brand needs to know.
+Understanding how the algorithm actually works is something that any social media marketer or brand needs to know in order to use Instagram properly.
 The Instagram algorithm is responsible for what content people see.
 It can either get you loads of organic reach or it can hide your content underneath a mountain of other posts.

 We’ve taken a look at the hard data that Instagram has released about its algorithm to help you understand exactly how it works.

 Follow our guide to understand how the Instagram algorithm works for feed posts, Stories, IGTV, and Reels.
-We also reveal 10 Instagram hacks to help you crack the algorithm so that you can reach more people with each post.
+We also reveal 10 Instagram hacks to help you crack the algorithm so that you can reach more people with each post, get more followers and get more likes.

 Table of Contents